exponea/exponea-flutter-sdk/Documentation/example-app.md

 - Using the `In App CB Example Page` button, you can access the **InAppCbPage** to test in-app content blocks.
 Use the placeholder IDs `example_top` and `example_list` for the corresponding placeholders.
 Use the placeholder IDs `ph_x_example_iOS` and `ph_x_example_Android` to test platform-specific content blocks in the placeholder labeled "platformSpecificPlaceholderId".
   > [in_app_cb_page.dart](https://github.com/exponea/exponea-flutter-sdk/blob/main/example/lib/page/in_app_cb_page.dart)

-Try out the different features in the app, then find the customer profile in the Engagement web app (under `Data & Assets` > `Customers`) to see the properties and events tracked by the SDK.
+Try out the different features in the app, then find the customer profile in the {user.mkg} web app (under `Data & Assets` > `Customers`) to see the properties and events tracked by the SDK.

 By default, the customer is tracked anonymously using a cookie soft ID.
-You can look up the cookie value in the logs and find the corresponding profile in the Engagement web app.
+You can look up the cookie value in the logs and find the corresponding profile in the {user.mkg} web app.

-If you used the `Identify` button, the customer can be found in Engagement web app by the test email address (`test-user-1@test.com`).
+If you used the `Identify` button, the customer can be found in {user.mkg} web app by the test email address (`test-user-1@test.com`).

 > 📘
 >